snackk/arch-installation/README.md

 * **xiaomi-notebook-pro-setup** - *(Warning)* Specific hardware configuration for this particular laptop.

-## Customizing image
+### <a name="image"></a> Customizing image

-To run the makefile install the required tools, and also download the latest arch-linux image:
+Install the required tools and download the latest arch-linux image from the official page:
 ```sh
 $ sudo pacman -S squashfs-tools cdrtools
 ```